 If a student has an academic-related complaint not related to the final grade for a course, then the student is to direct the complaint to his or her professor or academic advisor.
-If the complaint is not resolved with the student's professor or academic advisor, then the student may appeal the decision to the Academic Affairs Committee.
-Any students desiring to appeal an academic decision may appeal to the Academic Affairs Committee.
-Students may appeal the decision of the committee to the Vice President of Academic Affairs.
-The decision of Vice President of Academic Affairs is final in all instances except those involving disciplinary dismissal.
-Disciplinary dismissal may be appealed to the President of the College, whose decision in such cases is final.
+If the complaint is not resolved with the student's professor or academic advisor, then the student may appeal the decision to the academic affairs committee.
+Any students desiring to appeal an academic decision may appeal to the academic affairs committee.
+Students may appeal the decision of the committee to the vice president of academic affairs.
+The decision of vice president of academic affairs is final in all instances except those involving disciplinary dismissal.
+Disciplinary dismissal may be appealed to the president of Davis College, whose decision in such cases is final.

-means answering all questions completely and honestly and giving the investigator all documents and other material that might be relevant.
+Filing a complaint means answering all questions completely and honestly and giving the investigator all documents and other material that might be relevant.
 All complaints will be handled as confidentially as possible.
-When the investigation is complete Davis College will take corrective action, if appropriate.
+When the investigation is complete, Davis College will take corrective action, if appropriate.

 Davis College will not engage in or allow retaliation against any student who makes a good faith complaint or participates in an investigation.
-If a student believes that he or she is being subjected to any kind of negative treatment because a complaint was made or were questioned about a complaint, then the student should report the conduct immediately to the Vice President of Academic Affairs.
-If the complaint is not resolved by the Vice President of Academic Affairs, then the student may appeal the decision to the President's Executive Cabinet.
+If a student believes that he or she is being subjected to any kind of negative treatment because a complaint was made or because they were questioned about a complaint, then the student should report the conduct immediately to the vice president of academic affairs.
+If the complaint is not resolved by the vice president of academic affairs, then the student may appeal the decision to the president's executive cabinet.